Yet the other side of the story I’ve never told is the story

 Academy Awards.
 We will end our lives much the same way we came in, significant

-only to those who know us.
-Know us as mothers, fathers, sisters, brothers,
+only to those who knew us.
+Knew us as mothers, fathers, sisters, brothers,

 husbands, wives.
 As friends.
 That’s how we live on long after we’ve become fading